-There will be two parent-teacher conferences offered during the year.
-Sign-up sheets will be posted in the lobby/entrance.
+There will be two parent-teacher conferences offered during the year, usually in April and October.
+Sign-up sheets will be posted in the lobby/entrance or with your classroom's Sign-In/Sign Out sheets.
 Staff members will be able to meet with you during normal hours of Center operation.
 Staff will send home your child's developmental progress.
 If after review, an additional conference with the Director or with your child's teacher is desired then an appointment will need to be made in advance.
 Reasons for these might include concerns about the child's development, the child's adjustment to the center/room, concerns about the child's behavior, etc.